What is burnout?

 If you’ve ever put all of your energy into work, or school, or anything, maybe you’ve experienced something called burnout.
 Burnout is the product of excessive and enduring stress that can arise and build over time, causing you to feel entirely overwhelmed and drained.

-Burnout can make you feel depleted and distracted, reducing productivity and motivation and leaving you feeling hopeless and anxious.
+Burnout can make you feel depleted & distracted; you may notice your productivity and motivation dropping, leaving you feeling hopeless and anxious.

-Within the past few years, the burnout rate has increased significantly.
+Within the past few years, the burnout rate has significantly increased.
 In a survey from 2020-2021, student burnout rose from 40% to 71% in 2021.
 And this is unsurprising, as the pandemic forced workers and students alike to transition to completely new environments.
 Currently, we’re still seeing a ton of burnout among teachers, students, workers—you name it.
-As such, it’s crucial to recognize what burnout is, why and when it may happen, and what to do.
+As such, it’s crucial to recognize what burnout is, why and when it happens, and what to do.

 Symptoms and signs of burnout include those that are emotional, behavior, and physical.
 Furthermore, it can be difficult to identify these symptoms and understand that you are, in fact, burnt out.

 Common emotional symptoms include a sense of helplessness, detachment, and isolation.
-Behavioral symptoms may be withdrawing from responsibilities, procrastinating, and taking frustration out on others.
+Behavioral symptoms may include withdrawing from responsibilities, procrastinating, and taking frustration out on others.
 Finally, physical symptoms typically include exhaustion and lethargy.

 Why does burnout occur?

 Becoming burnt out can also be the result of lifestyle and/or personality issues.
-For example, a lack of close social relationships, poor sleep, or taking on too many responsibilities.
-In addition, personality traits such as perfectionism, pessimism, and the chronic need to be in control can lead to burnout.
+For example, a lack of close social relationships, poor sleep, or taking on too many responsibilities can all lead to burnout.
+In addition, personality traits such as perfectionism, pessimism, and the chronic need to be in control can cause burnout.

 In their 2011 paper, psychologists Herbert Freudenberger and Gail North describe the 12 phases of stress syndrome, which begins with excessive drive, and ends with mental and/or physical collapse.
-Their phases demonstrate that slowly, excessive ambition can lead burning out.
+Their phases demonstrate that slowly, excessive ambition can lead to burnout.

 Fortunately there are many strategies you can implement.
 You can modify your lifestyle, practice self-care, and assess your social relationships.